 Entry costs 21 JD (about $30 USD) per person.
 You can choose to take a guide if you want to explore the whole route, but it isn't needed if you just want to go as far as you feel comfortable doing or you are comfortable with this kind of thing.

 We didn't make it right to the end and still had the most amazing time.
+If you wanted to do this hike, check out our blog all about The Siq Trail.

 Getting to Wadi Mujib